 And there would be subtle changes happening outside that room as well.
 Because Dale and DoppelCooper made contact.
 When they link hands, time will mend.

 All the out-of-continuity time, all the repetition of scenes, the Dr. Amp reruns, they would all stop stuttering.
-The time being out of sync would would correct.
-The Part Three purple room scene is an exact microcosm of what is going on with The Return.
+The time being out of sync would correct.
+The Part 3 purple room scene is an exact microcosm of what is going on with The Return.
 The entire town of Twin Peaks is doing the exact thing Cooper and Naido were doing in their scene: moving forward, moving backward, with no pattern to it and with constantly missing frames of their movements.
 Communication was near impossible though Cooper and Naido could see each other.
 They tried to communicate to each other just as the Twin Peaks scenes are conveying information to us: Sometimes we see Bobby at a diner with his family and sometimes we see him earlier talking to Ed about a message pod he got “today” from Parts and scenes earlier.
 Time moves forward, skips backward.
 Just like Cooper walking forward then back and forward again with Naido.
 Approach and regress through time, and it’s awkward to know what to make of it.

 The only thing that fixed time in the purple room was when Naido and Cooper clasped hands.
 Time finally progressed as they made contact with each other.
-They constantly moved forward, there were no missing frames of movement.
+They constantly moved forward; there were no missing frames of movement.
 Time flowed naturally.

-I believe once Dale (maybe as CooperDougie, maybe as himself) and DoppelCooper make contact with each other, this will be the important moment of contact that will make the entirety of the Return run chronologically.
+I believe once Dale (maybe as CooperDougie, maybe as himself) and DoppelCooper make contact with each other, this will be the important moment of contact that will make the entirety of The Return run chronologically.
 Once they make contact, I suspect we’ll see no more out-of-order storytelling.
 We will see every moment move, one second after another.

 But again this is a David Lynch joint, and we’ll be watching time moving but we won’t know it because it will be so glacial.
 When Cooper and DoppelCooper meet we’ll be seeing facial expressions between them but no words.
 We’ll be yelling at the television, cheering for the big impending battle, the huge throwdown.
 But they’ll be calm as anything, starting positions the whole time.
 And then there’ll be one Cooper left.
 We won’t know how, that’s just how it’ll be.
 And he’ll have a lot of work to do.
 And he’ll do it, because he’s Special Agent Dale Cooper.